TonyLiberatto/Immersion/README.md

 Bonfires can be constructed to keep predators at bay.
 Scaffolding can be built and placed to create a temporary ladder.
-Chopping Block can be constructed to create firewood in-world Mod Specific Bowls are used to mix ingrdients and prepare more complex foods.
+Chopping Block can be constructed to create firewood in-world Mod Specific Bowls are used to mix ingredients and prepare more complex foods.
 Drying trays are used to obtain salt from seawater.
 Sisal Drying Mats and Drying racks constructed from branches and cordage are used to sun-dry fruit and meat as an alternative food preserving method.
-Stationary containers (chests and baskets) are doubled in size to accomodate all the new materials available Wells can be used to access underground fresh water sources.
+Stationary containers (chests and baskets) are doubled in size to accommodate all the new materials available Wells can be used to access underground fresh water sources.